3D Imaging Process

 Color and opacity may be adjusted in the reconstruction to emphasize aspects of the cell that are of interest.
 This process is shown for a ciliated columnar cell.

 The cell is shown in maximum intensity projection.
 In the center and right panels, color and opacity have been adjusted to render the cytoplasm in translucent white, the nucleus in opaque blue and the interior of the nucleus in a green to red chromatic gradient with the nucleoli rendered in opaque red.
 The cell is shown whole at left and center and cropped at right.
 Individual cillia are approximately 0.2 microns in diameter.
-Observation of individual cilia in the video indicates that Cell-CT resolution is at least one-half micron.
+Observation of individual cilia in the video indicates that resolution is at least one-half micron.